MSR Access 2 Review

 Space and comfort for weight are the reasons you buy this tent.
 It's easily one of the more livable tents for its weight, livability referring to how nice it is to spend time inside it.
 This, of course, has a few meanings; the first is the Access offers a surprising amount of interior space and feels far bigger than its stated 29 square feet of internal floor space.

 It felt more spacious than many ultralight two-pole single wall models, and its two large vestibules made things easier on stormier days.
 While it didn't provide a ton in the way of ventilation (just two small mesh panels on the body of the tent), the lightweight fabric and double wall design handle condensation well.

 Its floor and fly fabric are constructed with a lower denier (AKA is thinner), which makes the tent lighter but less durable.
 This shouldn't be a pitfall for the types of trips this tent is meant to be taken on, and it's easily worth it for the decrease in weight and packed volume.

 It's one of the better performing models for more traditional 3-season backpacking use, thanks to its low weight, packed size, and ability to handle condensation relatively well.
 It's perfect for summertime mountaineering, multi-day ski touring, or below treeline snow camping.
 It isn't ideal for classic expedition applications in extreme environments.

-From a price perspective, the Access is in the middle of the road.
+From a price perspective, the Access is excellent.
 While not nearly as bomber in stormier conditions as other tents with a double-wall design, the Access is, in most cases, far smaller and more compact.
 It's similar in price or slightly cheaper than many single-wall models, but does give up some of the stormworthiness or packability benefits.